Transcatheter Aortic Valve Replacement (TAVR)

 HealthPark Medical Center became the first hospital in Florida—outside of clinical trials—to offer the minimally-invasive TAVR valve replacement procedure.

-We are the only health system in Southwest Florida to offer this procedure to our patients.
+We are the only health system in Southwest Florida to offer the TAVR procedure to our patients.

 Lee Memorial Health System provides the most advanced valve replacement surgeries and treatments using a multidisciplinary approach.
-Our structural heart program regularly handles the most complex cases in the region with excellent outcomes.
+Our structural heart program regularly handles the most complex cases in the region with excellent outcomes, including the TAVR valve replacement.

 Who to contact